aman-4321/terrraform-aws-ecs-setup/README.md

-# AWS ECS Nginx Deployment
+# AWS ECS Next.js Deployment

-This project sets up a containerized nginx environment on AWS using Terraform, meeting the requirements for a basic containerized environment using AWS free tier resources.
+This project sets up a containerized Next.js environment on AWS using Terraform, meeting the requirements for a basic containerized environment using AWS free tier resources.
+It includes CI/CD pipelines using GitHub Actions for automated builds and deployments.

 ## Architecture